danielhaim1/Modulator/README.md

 debouncedFunc();
 ```

-This will only log the message "Original function called" once, after the wait time of 1000ms.
+In the example above, `debouncedFunc` is a debounced version of `originalFunc`.
+The function `originalFunc` will be invoked no more than once every 1000 milliseconds (1 second).

-### Usage (Browser)
+## Usage in the Browser

-The function can also be used in a browser environment by including the `event.modulator.js` script in your HTML file:
+The function can also be used in a browser environment by including the `event.modulator.browser.js` script in your HTML file:

 ```html
 <script src="./path/to/event.modulator.browser.js"></script>